|Nutrition Facts (per serving)|

 A fried egg over kimchi fried rice is a classic comfort food, as is a bowl of steaming ramen with a half perfect soft-boiled egg perched on top.
 The combination of these two ideas inspired these kimchi pickled eggs, an extra-flavorful garnish for rice bowls, ramen, salads, and sandwiches.

-The original preparation calls for pickling the eggs in the kimchi jar along with the strongest kimchi at the bottom of the jar, where it's hopefully been aging for at least a few weeks.
+The original preparation calls for pickling the eggs in a 32-ounce kimchi jar along with the strongest kimchi at the bottom of the jar, where it's hopefully been aging for at least a few weeks.
 This results in the most pronounced flavor and fastest pickling time, but there are two other methods for making these tasty little fridge jewels.
 Pickling eggs traditionally in brine along with kimchi — the recipe you'll see below — and "swaddling" eggs in kimchi leaves in a brine-less variation will result in the kind of deliciousness you're bound to see any time kimchi teams up with eggs (see all three methods in the video).

 When a preparation is this simple, the ingredients really shine.
 That's why we highly recommend using the highest-grade eggs you can find for the best possible flavor.